RAFBER/Basic-technologies-of-technical-communication/docs/Markdown-the basics.md

 # Introduction
 ## What is Markdown?
 Markdown is a simple text format.
 This is the so-called “quick documentation” standard in IT branch and related fields.
 It is mainly used to generate HTML files.
-With Markdown is possible to create the web pages without any additional tools.
+With Markdown is possible to create the website without any additional tools.

 ## Advantages
 * Very simple format, readable also without processing